-\ar{Next we calculated the Cu-Rh SRO diagrams for the first three NN Warren-Cowley SRO parameters (\autoref{sro_map}).
-From the diagrams, we find that the sign of SRO parameters shows an alternating trend as we move from first NN to second NN and then to third NN parameters.
-This modulation is consistent with the SRO parameters trend proposed experimentally \cite{xie2021passivation}.
-However, this alternating trend is observed above the theoretical first NN percolation threshold of FCC lattice ($p_{c}^{3D}\{1\} = 0.1992$ \cite{lorenz2000similarity}).
+Next, we calculated the Cu-Rh SRO diagrams for the first three NN Warren-Cowley SRO parameters (\autoref{sro_map}).
+From the diagrams, we see that the signs of the SRO parameters alternate from the first NN to the second NN, and then to the third NN.
+This modulation is consistent with the trend of SRO parameters proposed experimentally \cite{xie2021passivation}, but this alternating trend is observed above the theoretical first NN percolation threshold of the FCC lattice ($p_{c}^{3D}\{1\} = 0.1992$ \cite{lorenz2000similarity}).

 Despite clustering being the expected behavior for systems with miscibility gaps, the Cu-rich phase shows an ordering tendency.
-This is attributed to the energy penalty of interface formation due to coherency strain energy, and explained in terms of coherent spinodal depression in systems with miscibility gap \cite{cahn1962coherent}.
-To the best of our knowledge, this mismatch in short-range and long-range ordering trend has not been demonstrated for the Cu-Rh system before.
-Recently, it has been shown that short-range ordering in alloys can also be affected due to magnetism.
-The spin interaction between ferromagnetic Fe and Ni, and anti-ferromagnetic Cr leads to a significant deviation in the SRO values obtained from MC simulation using a CE model \cite{su2024first}.
-However, in this study, we have considered nonmagnetic elements.
-Therefore, we do not consider the effect of magnetism on SRO and such analysis beyond the scope of this study.}
+This result is attributed to the energy penalty of interface formation due to coherency strain energy, and explained in terms of coherent spinodal depression in systems with a miscibility gap \cite{cahn1962coherent}.
+To the best of our knowledge, this mismatch in short-range and long-range ordering trend has not been reported for the Cu-Rh system before.
+Recently, it has been demonstrated that short-range ordering in alloys can also be influenced by magnetism.
+The spin interaction between ferromagnetic Fe and Ni, and anti-ferromagnetic Cr, leads to a significant deviation in the SRO values obtained from MC simulation using a CE model \cite{su2024first}.
+However, in this study, we have considered diamagnetic Cu and weakly paramagnetic Rh.
+Therefore, we do not consider the effect of magnetism on SRO, and such an analysis is beyond the scope of this study.